Pipelets Tutorial#

 file) and was just added by our pipelet to the item’s keywords.

-Having successfully validated and tested the pipelet, it is now time to upload it to your Squirro project using the upload
+Having successfully validated and tested the pipelet, a server administrator can upload it to a Squirro project using the upload

 command: